How To Build Your Abs Using A Core Circuit.

 Executing the cross body carry followed by a violently tensioned static push up hold at the tail end of your upper body emphasized training days will leave your shoulders trembling, your core on fire, and your eyes searching for the nearest garbage can in case your lunch is coming out for an encore appearance.

-To see what you’re really made of, minimize rest periods while using near-maximal loads for the given time intervals.
+To see what you’re really made of, start with a superset minimize rest periods while using near-maximal loads for the given time intervals.
 A good starting weight will be holding 75% of your body weight in the bottom hand and 50% in the hand positioned overhead.
 If this six-minute addition to your upper body-training day doesn’t leave you on the ground in sheer exhaustion by the last round, buck up and go heavier next session.

 KETTLEBELL CROSS BODY CARRY